 ADA Title III federal lawsuits filed have been steadily increasing year-over-year and settlement costs alone can be few thousand all the way up to millions, as has been seen with prestigious universities such as Harvard and MIT.

-While the threat of going to court would grab the attention of most website owners and put them on edge, the more important point of adhering to ADA is to make the internet more accessible for everyone using it.
+While the threat of going to court would grab the attention of most website owners and put them on edge, the more important point to obtain ADA compliance is to make the internet more accessible for everyone using it.
 That includes the roughly 1-in-5 Americans with a disability.

 The internet becomes more entwined with our daily routines as each day passes and to not accommodate all those using it truly puts those individuals at a great disadvantage.